You are here

 Rate of Pursuit (Chapter 33)

 The Department of Veteran Affairs calculates the rate of pursuit by dividing the credit hours being pursued by the number of credits considered to be full-time by the institution.
 The resulting percentage is the student’s rate of pursuit.
-To be considered a full-time undergraduate student at SHMS, a student must be in enrolled in 12 credits.
+To be considered a full-time undergraduate student at SHMS, a student must be enrolled in 12 credits.
 To be considered a full-time graduate student, a student must be enrolled in 9 credits.

 Monthly Housing Allowance